 This is a great type of unified communications for those businesses without massive budgets, and the lack of a dedicated PBX box is also excellent for those that want a simplified style of intra-company communications.

 The final significant benefit is how it can make a company much more global.
 Do you have customers in a remote location that have become significant contributors to your profit stream?
-If so, cloud PBX makes it very easy to set up local numbers that route directly to your main office so that your agents can assist those customers.
+If so, a virtual PBX makes it very easy to set up local numbers that route directly to your main office so that your agents can assist those customers.